-There are many aspects that go into generating a person’s perspective on the world around them.
+Many aspects that go into generating a person’s perspective of the world around them.

-After much thought, I can confirm that height is one of those aspects.
-As a six-foot three-inch person, I can tell you the height you are undoubtedly affects your perceptions.
+After much thought, I can confirm that being a tall person is one of those aspects.
+At six-foot three-inch, I can tell you that the height you are undoubtedly affecting your perceptions.

 First things first, with height comes more sense